discretize/discretize-guides/builds/guardian/power-firebrand/index.md

 If you are unable to provide enough <Boon name="Quickness"/> with that, **please swap Berserker items for Diviner's until you reach 100% <Boon name="Quickness"/> uptime**.

-If you can upkeep <Boon name="resolution"/>, you can play <Trait name="Right Hand Strength"/> allowing you to run more Berserker gear.
+If you cannot maintain good <Boon name="resolution"/> uptime during your bursts, you may want to play with <Trait name="Healers resolution"/>.
+By playing this trait you will lose <Attribute name="Precision"/> so will need to adjust your gear to [Crit Cap](/guides/crit-cap/).

 Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants!